-Chop cherries very finely with a knife or pulsing in a food processor a few times.
+Chop cherries very finely with a knife or pulse in a food processor a few times.

 In a small sauce pan over medium low heat, add chopped cherries, 1 tbsp sugar and 1 tbsp water.
-Stir constantly until sugar is dissolved and mixture begins to bubble.
-Remove from heat and set aside.
+Stir constantly until sugar is dissolved and mixture begins to boil.
+Remove from heat.

 Place the cooked cherry mixture along with the 6 ounces of chocolate in a heat safe bowl.

-Pour whipping cream over chocolate mixture and cover with plastic wrap.
+Pour heated whipping cream over chocolate & cherry mixture and cover with plastic wrap.
 Let sit for 5 minutes.

 Remove plastic wrap and whisk until chocolate is completely melted.
 Let sit for at least 5 minutes before using to assemble cake.

-Alternate mixing in cherries powdered sugar, scraping down sides as needed, until well combined.
+Alternate mixing in chopped cherries and powdered sugar, scraping down sides as needed, until well combined.
 Once combined, turn mixer on high for about 30-60 seconds.
 NOTE: Watch the consistency of the frosting as you are mixing in the cherries.
 I use firm, fresh cherries.
 If your cherries are very juicy, you might not want to use all of them as it could be too much liquid.

 Level cakes with a cake leveler or knife.
-Then, use cherry buttercream frosting to piper a border on outside of two cake layers.
+Then, use cherry buttercream frosting to piper a border on the outside of two of cake rounds.
 Fill inside of each border with half of the cherry ganache.
 Let layers sit until ganache has firmed up a bit before stacking (~5 minutes).

 Stack the two filled cake layers, and finish with the unfrosted layer (I always put the top layer on upside down so that the top of the cake will be smooth).

-To make ganache, place chocolate chips and corn syrup in a heat safe bowl.
+To make ganache topping, place chocolate chips and corn syrup in a heat safe bowl.
 Put heavy cream in a microwave safe dish and heat until boiling, about 60 seconds.